GTNewHorizons/Battlegear2-for-Backhand/README.md

 This is the second iteration of Mine & Blade: Battlegear, the popular dual-wielding and combat mod for Minecraft.
 The mod has a heavy dependency on the use of ASM (coremod) to edit the bytecode of the minecraft base classes.

-This the fork maintained for GTNH - please report any issues to the [GTNH GitHub](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack/issues)
+This the fork maintained for GTNH - please report any issues to the [GTNH GitHub](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack/issues).

+This version depends on [Backhand](https://github.com/GTNewHorizons/Backhand) and doesn't have any dedicated equipment slots.

 License
 -------